Error Code 13

-Carrier 59SC2B Error Code Code 13: Limit Circuit Lockout
+Carrier 59SC2B Error Code 13: Limit Circuit Lockout

 TL;DR

-Your Carrier 59SC2B has entered a safety lockout because a limit or flame rollout switch stayed open for more than 3 minutes.
-The most common cause is a dirty air filter restricting airflow.
-The furnace will auto-reset after 3 hours.
+Code 13 on the Carrier 59SC2B is a limit-circuit lockout from overheating — a limit or flame-rollout switch stayed open past 3 minutes.
+The most common cause is a dirty air filter choking airflow.
+Replace the filter and open all vents.

 Disclaimer